 I use a variety of techniques to encourage the body's innate restorative capabilities.
 The body has an amazing ability to recover from stress, physical and emotional.
 My goal is to help get you there.

 My goal is also to help you stay there - for you to live with increased comfort throughout your day.
 My years in practice have taught me that an awareness of one's body is empowering.
 I encourage my clients to be involved in their therapy.
 Awareness of your body gives you tools to take charge and to respond proactively to stress, allowing for long-term change.

-As owner and therapist, I am with my clients for all aspects of their massage therapy experience.
+As therapist and owner, I am with my clients for all aspects of their massage therapy experience.
 I invite you to learn more about E. Ruth by continuing below or by contacting me by phone or email.

 Movement & Body Awareness

 E. Ruth therapy focuses on mobilizing soft tissues to improve comfort with movement.
 Before and during each session, I listen, observe and assess.
-I explore limitations and imbalances in soft tissues that may be causing discomfort and restricting movement.
-My treatment encourages muscle tissue to relax and lengthen and for fascial tissue to loosen and glide.
-As a result, passageways for fluids, nutrients and cellular waste products are open; without blockages, the body's natural physiological processes are supported for optimal health and function.
+I explore limitations and imbalances in soft tissues that may cause discomfort and restrict movement.
+I treat to encourage muscle tissue to relax and lengthen and for fascial tissue to loosen and glide.
+As a result, the passageways for fluids, nutrients and cellular waste products are open; without blockages, the body's natural physiological processes are supported for optimal health and function.

 I also focus on strengthening the awareness of one's body.
-This might include asking clients about changes they notice, prompting clients to focus on breath or guiding them through active movements.
+This might include asking clients about changes they notice, prompting clients to focus on their breath or guiding them through active movements.
 By staying engaged, physically and mentally, the brain to muscle connection is activated, extending the benefits of therapy beyond our sessions.
-Mindfulness of how your body moves and can move helps break habits that cause discomfort, builds new muscle memory and maintains long-term relief.
+Mindfulness of how your body moves and can move helps break habits that cause discomfort, build new muscle memory and maintain long-term relief.

 Style & Techniques